janko/janko.io/_posts/2016-09-17-better-file-uploads-with-shrine-attachment.md

 filename to the database column, and the full location to the file is generated dynamically from your configured directory.

-This was a bad design decision, because it makes it very difficult to migrate files to a new directory.
+This is not a good design decision, because it makes it very difficult to migrate files to a new directory.
 If you try to first change the directory option to a new directory, all URLs for the existing files will now point at the wrong location, because those files are still in the old location.
 If you however try to first move files themselves, the URLs would again start pointing to the wrong location, because files are now located at the new location.

 ```rb
 class ImageUploader < CarrierWave::Uploader::Base